kayhan-batmanghelich/genus-1/README.md

 ## This repo only reflects two primary analysis, predicting diagnosis and variational bayes

 #### Preprocessing
 * Preprocessing is done on a "base" datafile which contains the concatenated Freesurfer phenotypes and cognitive domain scores.
-That dataset is much larger than the ones used for classification.
+That dataset is much larger than the ones used for classification. <b>preprocess.py</b> in the <b>fs_cog/pred_diag</b> directory is the preprocessing script.

 #### Analysis
 * The main results for predicting diagnosis are under the fs_cog directory.
 All results used an intersection of the freesurfer phenotypes and the 3 domain cognitive score(SOP, RPS, VLM) data.
 9 "models" were considered for 2 classifiers - vanilla logistic regression with a sparsity inducing penalty (this is the linear classifier) and a fuzzy-trees classifier (non-linear classifier).
 The classifiers were chosen for the ability to 1.) reduce the dimension of the input data thus creating "interpretable results" and 2.) predict using the reduced matrix.